ChesterJGreen/student-workbook/src/reflections/wk4/quiz4.md

 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
+a promise is try/catch and you console log the error to notify you what the error is
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->
 ```
+get, put, delete
 ```
 **7.** What does the `API` acronym stand for?
 <!-- enter you answer in the space below -->